sfs/kotlin-native/CODE_COVERAGE.md

 There are 2 compiler flags that allows to generate coverage information:
 * `-Xcoverage`.
 Generate coverage for immediate sources.
 * `-Xlibrary-to-cover=<path>`.
 Generate coverage for specified `klib`.
-Note that library also should be linked via `-library/-l` compiler option.
+Note that library also should be either linked via `-library/-l` compiler option or be a transitive dependency.

 #### Running covered executable